 - Students must be able to meet the essential functions of the program and classes, with or without accommodations.

 - A minimum grade point average of 2.0

-- A score of 19 or better in the Math portion of the ACT (or SAT equivalent) or a 36 or better in the COMPASS algebra test, or have successfully completed Math 0081-0086
+- A score of 19 or better in the Math portion of the ACT (or SAT equivalent) or successful completion of appropriate academic skills math class.

-- A score of 18 or better in the English portion of the ACT (or SAT equivalent) or a 71 or better in the COMPASS writing test, or have successfully completed ENGL 0097
+- A score of 18 or better in the English portion of the ACT (or SAT equivalent) or successful completion of appropriate academic skills english class

 - Successfully completed high school algebra and chemistry (or college alternative)

 To remain in the Veterinary Technology Program, students must earn a “C” or better in every VETT course and maintain an overall GPA of 2.0.